The Pros and Cons of living in San Miguel de Allende.

 3. Resources for Expats

-When she first came to Mexico, Cindi used a ¨facilitator¨ to help her apply for residency. ¨Facilitators¨ help you with many aspects of Mexican paperwork and can help you set up bank accounts, help you with medical stuff, assist you in getting a driver’s license etc…Since there are so many expats in San Miguel there are also a lot of facilitators.
+When she first came to Mexico, Cindy used a ¨facilitator¨ to help her apply for residency. ¨Facilitators¨ help you with many aspects of Mexican paperwork and can help you set up bank accounts, help you with medical stuff, assist you in getting a driver’s license etc…Since there are so many expats in San Miguel there are also a lot of facilitators.
 They make it very easy to get your feet on the ground in Mexico.

 Which brings me to the next point…